Wenxuan10/DictionaryPro-Files/README.md

 # DictionaryPro Language Files

-This is where I store my DictionaryPro files in vcard
+This is where I store my DictionaryPro files

 ## Contributing